ori-drs/allan_variance_ros/README.md

 This tool is designed for Ubuntu 20.04.
 Attempting to use on another distro or version may require some code changes.

+If you do not have Ubuntu 20.04, you can use the devcontainer to build and run the tool.
+See the [devcontainer README](.devcontainer/README.md) for more information.

 ## How to build

+The allan_variance_ros folder should be in the src folder of the catkin workspace.
+For example: ~/catkin_ws/src/allan_variance_ros

+From the catkin workspace directory (e.g. ~/catkin_ws), run:
 ``catkin build allan_variance_ros``
+``source devel/setup.bash``

 ## How to use

+1. Ensure rosmaster is running by running ``roscore`` in a terminal.

-1. Place your IMU on some damped surface and record your IMU data to a rosbag.
+2. Place your IMU on some damped surface and record your IMU data to a rosbag.
 You must record **at least** 3 hours of data.
 The longer the sequence, the more accurate the results.

-2. **Recommended** Reorganize ROS messages by timestamp:
+3. **Recommended** Reorganize ROS messages by timestamp:

   ``rosrun allan_variance_ros cookbag.py --input original_rosbag --output cooked_rosbag``

-3. Run the Allan Variance computation tool (example config files provided):
+4. Run the Allan Variance computation tool (example config files provided):

   ``rosrun allan_variance_ros allan_variance [path_to_folder_containing_bag] [path_to_config_file]``

-4. This will compute the Allan Deviation for the IMU and generate a CSV.
+5. This will compute the Allan Deviation for the IMU and generate a CSV.
 The next step is to visualize the plots and get parameters.
 For this run:

   ``rosrun allan_variance_ros analysis.py --data allan_variance.csv``

+  If you have a config file to set the topic and update rate, you can pass it in as well:

+  ``rosrun allan_variance_ros analysis.py --data allan_variance.csv --config config/realsense_d425i.yaml``

   Press `space` to go to next figure.